drasgo/VENN/Manual/HOWTO.md

 <img src="Images/dragndrop.gif" />
 <br /><br />

 As you can see from the gif above, in the upper right corner we have an empty space where we can easily drag and drop blocks.
 We right-click and drag the empty template block in the lower left corner of this space, dropping it wherever we feel like.
 After dropping it, a new block is created, which let's us choose its behavior.
-It can be:

-* Input
-* Output
-* Dense - or fully connected -
-* Pooling
-* Convolution
-* Sum
-* Multiplication
-* Subtraction
-* Dropout
-* Blank
+In the next section we will define the supported block types.

 Later on we are going to discuss this differentiation.